National leadership challenge: The six contenders after Judith Collins rolled - NZ Herald

 Dr Shane Reti entered Parliament in 2014, winning the Whangārei seat for National, and again in 2017.

-In a horror election night for National, Reti failed to win the seat in 2020, losing by just 431 seats to Labour's Emily Henderson (he won by over 13,000 seats in 2014).
+In a horror election night for National, Reti failed to win the seat in 2020, losing by just 431 votes to Labour's Emily Henderson (he won by over 13,000 votes in 2014).

 Despite this, after the dust settled Reti emerged as the party's deputy leader, picked by Collins.